Trauma Surgeon Essential Information

 In the field of surgery, a career in trauma is one of the most intense and demanding.
-Education requirements for trauma surgeons include obtaining an undergraduate degree, followed by four years of medical school and several years of general surgery training.
+How long does it take to become a trauma surgeon?
+Education requirements include obtaining an undergraduate degree, followed by four years of medical school, and several years of general surgery training.
 After completing their general surgery residencies, those interested in trauma may undertake specific training that will prepare them to handle the most stressful of emergency situations.

 |Projected Job Growth (2016-2026)||14% for surgeons*|